Quintusnz/Math-Dash/Docs/technical-architecture.md

-# Math Dash – Technical Architecture (High‑Level)
+# Ready Steady Math – Technical Architecture (High‑Level)

+> **Note:** Ready Steady Math was previously referred to as 'Math Dash' in earlier internal drafts.

 ## 1. Overview

-Math Dash is a web‑first application with:
+Ready Steady Math is a web‑first application with:

 - A rich client (browser‑based, potentially wrapped for app stores).
 - Local‑first storage of gameplay and progress.